DanPatey/Tracker-Temple-In-The-Sky/README.md

 DieForcePrototype
 =================
-Code related to the top down shooter Die Force <br>
+Code related to the top down shooter Tracker: Temple in the Sky<br>

 TODO: <br>
 Launch screen image <br>